Understanding SSH

 - Authentication Problems: Verify your public key is correctly installed on the server, permissions for

-and its contents are properly set, and the private key is loaded intossh-agent
+~/.sshand its contents are properly set, and the private key is loaded intossh-agentif you’re using one.

 By mastering these SSH commands and concepts, you’ll be well-equipped to manage remote systems securely and efficiently.
 Always remember to follow security best practices to protect your servers and data.